SPORK-3196/utility-server/README.md

 # README #

+### About ###
-This Raspberry Pi LAMP server ties together the subsystems of the SPORKshop together.
+Pi Server is the Raspberry Pi LAMP server that ties together the subsystems of the SPORKshop.

-### What is this repository for? ###
 * Version 1.0.0

 ### Setting it up ###
-* Install a headless Raspbian build on a Pi
+* Install a Raspbian build on a Raspberry Pi
 * Install Apache, PHP, and MySQL
-* Download source, and use FTP to transfer to Pi
-* Move source files to /var/www/html/ directory
+* Place Pi Server source files in /var/www/html/ directory

-* Connect Pi to a router (configure IP)
-* Connect all other systems, modify for Pi IP
+The Pi Server is now ready to be used.
+Make sure all subsystems have been configured properly for the Pi's IP Address.